Technology: Continued boom or ready to bust?

-We can bring perspective to the picture from Asia and the emerging markets in early 90’s.
+We can bring perspective to the picture from Asia and the emerging markets in the early ’90s.
 More recently, think about the banks and the financial sector.
-I remember not long ago when bank stocks rose dramatically, that many investors said “how can you go wrong with the five major banks in Canada?”
-In 1998, the stock prices of these cornerstones of the Canadian economy dropped as much as 30 per cent to 50 per cent.
-Today, only 18 months later, banks are out, in favour of more volatile, trendy tech investments.
+I remember not long ago when bank stocks rose dramatically, that many investors said: “how can you go wrong with the five major banks in Canada?”
+In 1998, the stock prices of these cornerstones of the Canadian economy dropped as much as 30 percent to 50 percent.
+Today, only 18 months later, banks are out, in favor of more volatile, trendy tech investments.

 If you thought bank stocks were invincible, these technology stocks could drop faster and harder.

 Every investor and every portfolio should have a technology component.
 But given the strong growth over the last couple of years, don’t get caught chasing performance and over-exposing yourself to this volatile sector.
 One of the key principles of investing is to diversify your holdings.